-"Marketer's Note" is a regular column informing marketers about the rapidly evolving, digital marketing technology ecosystem.
+"Marketer's Note" is a weekly column informing marketers about the rapidly evolving, digital marketing technology ecosystem.
 It is written by Joanna O'Connell, Director of Research, AdExchanger Research.

 I was inspired by this week’s AdExchanger comic, which features “Mr. CPA” on the top of the mythic Mr. Universe winner’s podium, to comment on the market’s continued obsession with CPC and CPA programs.